Fitness, health, and connection for all.

 Individual contributions limited to $250 in this early foundation stage.
 Note: public benefit companies are not 501c3 classified for tax deduction purposes.

-$50 Friend Tier for those who want to be in the loop with monthly supporter updates.
+$50 Advocate Tier for those who want to be in the loop with monthly supporter updates.

-$150 Supporter Tier donors stay informed with both supporter and business updates.
+$150 Champion Tier donors stay informed with both supporter and business updates.

 $250 Founder Tier donors become part of the team with both updates, plus quarterly video status meetings.